-Whether you want to establish your brand (or your CEO!) as the next big thought leader or you just want to find the best applicants for an open position, LinkedIn is a must-have.
-People are forming real relationships on this platform—but managing all those relationships within a community of peers, employees, potential job applicants, and potential clients can be tricky and overwhelming.
+People are forming real relationships on LinkedIn.
+However, managing all those relationships within a community of peers, employees, potential job applicants, and potential clients can be tricky and overwhelming.

-Enter Agorapulse.
-Let’s take a look at how you can use its CRM tools to more effectively manage your LinkedIn community and successfully nurture those relationships in organic, authentic ways.
+Need help?
+Let’s take a look at how you can use Agorapulse’s CRM tools to more effectively manage your community and successfully nurture those LinkedIn connections in organic, authentic ways.

-Let’s take a look at how you can use Agorapulse’s CRM features to better manage your community accordingly.
+Let’s take a look at how you can use Agorapulse’s CRM features to better manage your community of LinkedIn connections accordingly.

 When you bookmark a conversation on Agorapulse, you can flag it for your internal team to refer to at any point.